 Stories impacting burger prices this week

-California Minimum Wage Hike Puts Pressure on Fast Food Margins
+California Minimum Wage Hike Casts Shadow Over Fast Food Margins, Burger Costs

 📏